The Children's Equity Project (CEP)

 All children should have access to positive early learning experiences that will set them up for long-term success and wellness.

-The Children's Equity Project (CEP) is a new initiative of the Sanford School, and is led in partnership with scholars from institutions across United States including Yale University, Bank Street College of Education, Georgetown University, Vanderbilt University, University of Miami, University of Oregon, The Center for Racial Equity and Excellence, and NORC at the University of Chicago.
-The CEP focuses on closing opportunity gaps and ensuring that all children, regardless of race, ethnicity, language of origin, income, and ability reach their full potential.
+The Children's Equity Project (CEP) is an initiative of the Sanford School and is led in partnership with scholars from institutions across the United States including Yale University, Georgetown University, Vanderbilt University, The Center for Racial Equity and Excellence, and the University of California Los Angeles, among many others.
+The CEP focuses on closing opportunity gaps and dismantling systemic racism in learning settings to ensure that children reach their full potential.

-The initiative focuses on a range of equity issues in the early years through the early grades, including but not limited to, disproportionate discipline, corporal punishment and bias; language policies and supporting dual language learners; inclusion and segregation of children with disabilities; maternal and child health disparities; and issues affecting children in tribal communities.
+The CEP works at the intersection of research, practice, and policy and focuses on a range of equity issues in the early years and the early grades, including but not limited to, disproportionate discipline, corporal punishment, and bias; immigration and young children; language policies and supporting dual language learners; inclusion of children with disabilities; maternal and child health disparities; and issues affecting children in tribal communities.

 Research and Translation